An inner or internal problem is the chance for change.

 While the external problem shows the audience the character’s motivation to act (he or she wants to solve the problem), it is the internal problem that gives the character depth.

-While at the beginning of the story the internal problem is a hindrance to the character’s emotional growth and may even causes the character to hurt others, it may eventually give rise to self-revelation.
-The character will recognise the internal problem and understand it is harmful to him or herself or to others, and really needs to be solved.
+The audience sees the flaw before the character does.
+The character is blinkered, has a blind spot.
+She first has to learn to see what the audience already knows.
+At the beginning of the story the internal problem is a hindrance to the character’s emotional growth and even causes the character to hurt others.
+But eventually it may give rise to awareness or self-revelation.
+The character will recognise the internal problem and understand that it is harmful to him or herself or to others, and really needs to be solved.

 So: A character wants a certain state of being, a particular situation such as wealth, power, happiness, being in a relationship, owning a desired object.
 The character may believe this will be attained upon achieving a particular goal, the apparent manifestation of the solution to the external problem.
 However, once the character has reached the goal, it may transpire that the goal is not at all what the character needs in order to achieve the want.
-The real need, perhaps hidden to the character up to now, is a change in character, which is to say a change of the negative character trait to a positive one.
+The full extent of the real need was perhaps suppressed by the character up to now, because it requires a change in character, which is to say a change of the negative character trait to a positive one.

 In other words, growth.
 The character will grow by solving the internal problem.
 The internal problem is an emotional immaturity in the character.
-The real need the internal problem spawns is emotional growth.
-This growth will turn the character into a person whose actions are no longer detrimental to his or herself, and who acts well towards others, i.e. with social responsibility.
+The real need the internal problem spawns is for emotional growth.
+This growth will turn the character into a person whose actions are no longer detrimental to the self, and who acts well towards others, i.e. with social responsibility.